raywenderlich/sc_perfect/For-Instructor/part3-deploying-with-perfect-assistant.markdown

 Another thing you need when you create an instance is a security group.
 In general, it's best to configure your security group to only allow access to the ports your web app needs.

 To do this, I'll log onto Amazon EC2 and click security Groups, and create security group.
-For security group name I'll enter til, and then give a description.
+For security group name I'll enter hello-perfect, and then give a description.
 I'll add a new inbound rule with protocol TCP, port range 8080, because that's what the web app we'll be deploying is configured to listen on, and source to anywhere.
 I'll also allow connections on port 22 for SSH.
 Finally I'll click Create.

 Now let's configure Perfect Assistant to use these credentials as well.
 In the Welcome pane, I'll click Configure EC2 Credentials, click Create, enter perfect for the credentials name, and enter my access key id and secret key.
 Again I'll do this offline.